Anup Malani

 Research Associate | National Bureau of Economic Research

-Since the beginning of the COVID-19 pandemic, I have shifted my current research to focus on tackling the disease in India.
-My work has four strands: community testing for COVID, methods for estimating prevalence from observational data, modeling COVID to account for local dynamics and economic goals, and policy reforms to address the economic consequences of the pandemic.
-My research is motivated by work with different governments in India and Indonesia and the immediate problems they face.
+During the COVID-19 pandemic, I shifted my research to focus on tackling the disease in India.
+My work has four strands: community testing for COVID, estimating mortality rates, modeling COVID to account for local dynamics and economic goals, and policy reforms to address the economic consequences of the pandemic.
+My research is motivated by work with different governments in India and Indonesia and the immediate problems they face, as well as my work with the COVID Crisis Group in the US.
 My colleagues and I have been fortunate to be acknowledged for our work twice via the Emergent Ventures Prize.

 I believe that research is a means to an end, not an end in and of itself.
-Therefore, I have spent the last few years building an organization called the International Innovation Corps (IIC).
-The IIC helps governments and NGOs, initially in India and now in the US, implement development projects.
+Therefore, I have spent the last decade building an organization called the International Innovation Corps (IIC).
+The IIC helps governments and NGOs, initially in India and now in the US, implement development and data science projects.
 We provide project management and data analysis and help build organizational capacity.

 You can download my most recent CV here.